24 Comments

 You’re right that I didn’t give examples of boring articles—I didn’t have any specifically in mind.
 Browsing through a recent issue of a Leiter-ranked journal just feels to me how looking at Vancouver harbour must feel to Heatherwick.

 You’re also right that I could have mentioned exceptions.
-Do you think I Nagel’s article was peer reviewed?
+Do you think Nagel’s article was peer reviewed?
 I don’t know if Phil Review was doing proper peer review in 1974.

 I’m intrigued to check out Janet McCracken’s writing.